 State/Common Core Standards Or “Mom” Standards?

 I discussed this idea when I posted about how to select learning materials for a preschool co-op.
-Most states have some sort of preschool standards from which you can use as guidance.
+Some states have some sort of preschool standards from which you can use as guidance.
 To align with early childhood development, these standards tend to focus more on social, emotional, and physical development.
 Any academic skills cited are typically vague.

 Either approach is fine.
 It is a matter of personal preference.
 The important thing is to have a set of goals appropriate for your child that you are choosing to follow (and possibly tweak as need dictates) for the year.

 So, how do you teach reading to preschoolers?